sakjain92/Fractional-GPUs/doc/FAQ.md

     sudo $PROJ_DIR/scripts/mps_kill.sh
     ```

+* Application is only assigned one core and is given real-time priority <br/>
+    This issue can only occur if you are changing the CPU affinity for an application and also giving it
+    a real-time linux prioirty (RR - Round robin scheduling policy).

+    Since certain CUDA API that FGPU uses are non-blocking (in these API, CUDA spawns a thread that does
+    a non-blocking check on a condition in a loop), if you are using real-time linux scheduling policy (RR),
+    assign atleast 2 CPU cores per application.
+This might also be a problem if only a single CPU core exists in your system.
+    In such case, avoid using RR policy (try FIFO instead).

 * Bug in device driver <br/>
     There might be some bugs in the Nvidia device driver.
 To check if this is the cause, the following command outputs the linux kernel
     log.
 Check if the log shows any kernel panics.